cchauve/AGO-pipeline/data/VectorBase/README.md

+# Anopheles data from VectorBase

-genes.txt downloaded from VectorBase (https://vectorbase.org/vectorbase/app/) on 2023-03-11
+The file 'genes_20230311.txt' was downloaded from VectorBase (https://vectorbase.org/vectorbase/app/) on 2023-03-11

 Genes assigned to no orthology group (NA) or to no chrn=omosme (UNKN) or to the Y chromosome (Y_unplaced) are discarded.
 Genes included into another gene are discarded.

+'''
+cd /home/chauvec/projects/ctb-chauvec/SPP-PIPELINE/data/VectorBase
 gunzip genes_20230311.txt.gz
 ./get_statistics.sh
+'''

+'''
-#Target ['X'] Min size 3 Min size on target 2
+Target ['X'] Min size 3 Min size on target 2
 Filter          ambiguous:711   included:5716
 All             15857
 Small1          5837